RoyGeagea/aws-dynamic-website/readme.md

 ### 22- Create an A (Alias) Record in Amazon Route 53 for an Application Load Balancer (ALB)
 1) Open the AWS Management Console and navigate to the Amazon Route 53 service.
 2) Click on "Hosted Zones" in the navigation pane and select the hosted zone corresponding to your domain.
-3) Choose the domain for which you want to create the A record and click on "Create Record Set."
+3) Choose the domain for which you want to create the A record and click on "Create Record Set".
 4) In the "Create Record Set" form, leave the "Name" field blank or enter the desired subdomain prefix (e.g., "www" for www.example.com).
 5) Select "A - IPv4 address" as the record type.
-6) In the "Value/Route traffic to" section, select "Alias to Application and Classic Load Balancer."
+6) In the "Value/Route traffic to" section, select "Alias to Application and Classic Load Balancer".
 7) In the "Alias Target" dropdown menu, select the appropriate ALB associated with your web application.
 8) Review the configuration details to ensure accuracy.
 9) Click on "Create" to create the A record.